Graph Neural Networks with convolutional ARMA filters: The ARMA neural network layer

-Thanks to the non-linearities and a larger set of trainable parameters, it is possible to approximate the response of any ARMA\textsubscript{1} filter by stacking only a small (fixed) number $T$ of GCS layers.
-In this way, it is possible to avoid the convergence issues of the original formulation and obtain a very fast and stable implementation of the filter.
-Additionally, we do not require to specify the target response $h^*(\lambda)$, since the filter parameters are learned end-to-end from the data, by optimizing a loss function with gradient descent.

-Each GCS layer is localized in the node space, as it performs a filtering operation only through local exchanges between neighboring nodes on the graph and, through the skip connection, also with the initial node features.
-The computational complexity (in time and space) of the GCS layer is linear in the number of edges, and can be efficiently implemented as a sparse product of $\L$ and $\X$.
+Each GCS layer is localized in the node space, as it performs a filtering operation that depends on local exchanges among neighboring nodes and, through the skip connection, also on the initial node features $\X$.
+The computational complexity of the GCS layer is linear in the number of edges (both in time and space) since the layer can be efficiently implemented as a sparse multiplication between $\tilde \L$ and $\bar{\X}^{(t)}$.

+The neural network formulation of an ARMA\textsubscript{1} filter is obtained by iterating Eq.~\eqref{eq:graph_conv_skip} until convergence, \emph{i.e.}, until $\| \bar{\X}^{(T+1)} - \bar{\X}^{(T)} \| < \epsilon$, where $\epsilon$ is a small positive constant and $T$ is the convergence time.
+The convergence of the update in Eq.~\eqref{eq:graph_conv_skip}, which draws a connection to the original recursive formulation of the ARMA\textsubscript{1} filter, is guaranteed by Theorem \ref{th:1}.

+\begin{theorem} It is sufficient that $\| \W \|_2 < 1$ and that $\sigma(\cdot)$ is a non-expansive map for Eq.~\eqref{eq:graph_conv_skip} to converge to a unique fixed point, regardless of the initial state $\bar{\X}^{(0)}$. \end{theorem}